 Learning Together at the 2025 Jazz Education Conference

 In January 2025, the Erb Family Foundation supported the Foundation’s six jazz education grant partners in attending the 2025 Jazz Education Network Conference in Atlanta to learn more about the organization and to further connect and build relationships.
-Our Arts and Culture Program Officer Adam DesJardins chatted with Jainelle Robinson, Director of Community Engagement and Public Relations at ArtOps, and Scott Gwinnell, Director of Education at Music Hall Center for the Performing Arts, to recap their experiences and reflections from the conference.
+Our Arts and Culture Program Officer Adam DesJardins chatted with Jainelle Robinson, Community Engagement Officer at ArtOps, and Scott Gwinnell, Director of Education at Music Hall Center for the Performing Arts, to recap their experiences and reflections from the conference.

 Adam: What was your experience and your overall impressions with the Jazz Education Network Conference?